xiaolushuo/hacklab/README.md

 ====
 * add postgres database support yaml for metasploit
 * init 0 or containerized postgres install for use
-* migrate to alpine linux or a smaller distribution or provide option
+* migrate to alpine linux or a smaller distribution or provide option?

 Usage
 =====